skysoft501/Anonymous-Messenger/README.md

 # Anonymous-Messenger

-There are PHP libraries that makes coding mail functionality easy like PHP Mailer and PearLibrary,but they have their dependencies and I hate dependencies!
+There are PHP libraries that makes coding mail functionality easy like PHP Mailer and PearLibrary, but they have their dependencies and I hate dependencies!
 So I wrote this without any library.

 # *Features*